Get your home holiday-ready 🎄 SEE ALL IDEAS

 Domed

 Domed pool enclosure cost ranges from $500 to $200,000.
 Typically made of polycarbonate, domed enclosures are available in a wide selection of sizes and styles.
 They can be low-height enclosures or high, retractable options that extend beyond the length and width of the pool.
-This type of enclosure can also be used for round above-ground pools.
+This type of enclosure can also be used as an above-ground pool screen enclosure.

 Keep your pool safe with a pool screen enclosure.